OpenUpSA/party-funding/README.md

-# Party funding
+# MVC Party Funding

-This repo provides data processing from source CSV files, and a website to explore Party funding.
+This repo provides data processing from source CSV files, and a website to explore party funding.

+Adapted from the [SA Lottery Grants](https://github.com/OpenUpSA/lottery-grants/) tool.

 ## TODO